SpongePowered/SpongeDocs/source/server/spongineer/incompatible.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 - Versions: All
 - Problem: Crash on startup (mixin conflict).
-- Solution: No compatibility at present.
-Choose one or the other.
+- Solution: Update to Spongeforge 7.2.0 or newer.

 MystCraft
 ~~~~~~~~~
 - Versions: All (so far)
 - Problem: Crash on startup
-- Solution: No compatibility at present.
-Choose one or the other.
+- Solution: Update to Spongeforge 7.3.0 or newer.

 Open Terrain Generator (OTG)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~